Abstracts: Exploring horse owners’ understanding of obese body condition and weight management in UK leisure horses

 Abstracts: A questionnaire study of parasite control in thoroughbred and standardbred horses in Australia

 BACKGROUND: Information regarding parasite control practices currently used on Thoroughbred and Standardbred studs in Australia is lacking.
 Anthelmintic resistance (AR) is a global problem which has implications for equine health and welfare.
-OBJECTIVES: To identify parasite control practices currently used on horse studs in Australia and investigate the frequency of use […]
+OBJECTIVES: To identify parasite control practices currently used on horse studs in Australia and investigate the frequency of use of management factors that have […]

 UQ helps turn down horse ‘roaring’